U.S. Government Bonds Weaken Amid Thin Trading

 After three Federal Reserve rate increases, the 10-year yield remains near the 2.446% level at which it ended 2016, though the two-year yield is at 1.911%, the highest since September 2008, leaving investors split about the likely direction of yields next year.

-The Fed has forecast it will raise rates three more times in 2018 and twice in 2019, as it says it intends to prevent inflation from gaining a foothold in the economy.
+The Fed has forecast it will raise rates three more times in 2018 and twice in 2019, as officials signal they intend to prevent inflation from gaining a foothold in the economy.

 The gap, known as the yield curve, has flattened to slightly more than half a percentage point from 1.25 percentage points at the start of the year.
 The flattening yield curve is seen by some investors as a sign that economic growth may slow, as recessions are frequently foreshadowed by short-term yields rising above those for longer-term bonds.